 I’ve been running a Japanese blog on my Japanese-version website for almost two years and I found some of my articles to be interesting enough to share with people in English too.
 So here is my first post and I hope you’ll enjoy it.

-My very first English blog article will be about the terrorist attacks happened on September 11th, 2001.
+My very first English blog article is about the terrorist attacks happened on September 11th, 2001.
 I was 16 years-old when that shocking incident occurred.
 Back then I was living with my host family in Houston, Texas as a high school exchange student.
-I remember it was past 8:00 am when we heard the news.
-It was middle of my dance class which was the second class of the day.
+I remember it was middle of my dance class which was the second class of the day.
 All of a sudden, a voice came out of a speaker in the classroom directing all the teachers to stop the classes and turn on TVs.
 As I first saw the TV screen, I didn’t know what was happening.
 I knew that something terrible was happening but my English was still very poor and couldn’t understand the situation.
 As a matter of fact, it was barely my third week at school there.
 I asked my teachers for explanation.
 They looked at me and rolled their eyes expressing their irritation to me for asking such a thing in that intimidating situation.
-Obviously, they couldn’t help it and after all it is completely understandable considering the chaos we all experienced at that moment.
+It was obvious that they couldn’t help it and after all it is completely understandable considering the chaos at that moment.

 Though we didn’t talk much about it, I remember listening to some music on radio related to the terrorist attacks almost every day from a while later of the incident to the last day of my stay in Houston.
 Apparently they were the songs that became popular because of 911.
 These were the hits of that very specific year and they are the very special songs which remind me of my days in Houston.
 So now, please let me share some of them.

 The second one is “Where were you (when the world stopped turning)” by Alan Jackson.
-My host mother was a huge fan of him and so we listened a lot of Alan Jackson.
+My host mother was a huge fan of him and so we listened to a lot of Alan Jackson.
 Among so many of his songs, this was the special one in 2001.
-I can’t imagine how many times I listened to it while I was in Houston as the music and his sweet southern accent vividly brings back memories of 16 years ago.
+I don't know how many times I listened to it while I was in Houston as the music and his sweet southern accent vividly brings back memories of 16 years ago.

 Please leave a comment below or send me a message though contact page.